curl/curl-for-win/README.md

   100% compatible and not officially endorsed with HTTP/3.
 This remains true if a single TLS backend is using HTTP/3.
 We have not noticed any issues nor received reports about this for 20 months, but we are disabling it out of caution anyway.
-MultiSSL was originally introduced mainly because the native OpenSSL (and its forks) did not support the native Windows CA store. curl has since implemented support for this in curl and libcurl via `--ca-native` and `CURLSSLOPT_NATIVE_CA` respectively. macOS features a CA bundle at `/etc/ssl/cert.pem`.**
+MultiSSL was originally introduced mainly because OpenSSL (and its forks) did not support the native Windows CA store. curl has since implemented support for this in curl and libcurl via `--ca-native` and `CURLSSLOPT_NATIVE_CA` respectively. macOS features a CA bundle at `/etc/ssl/cert.pem`.**
 - [Download](https://curl.se/windows/) our
   `.tar.xz` or `.zip` packages,<br>PGP signed with: